Skip to content

 export GOVC_PASSWORD='password'

-export GOVC_INSECURE=1 # for self-signed certificates
+export GOVC_INSECURE=1 # only for dev

-govc about
+govc about # connectivity + credentials

-govc ls
+govc ls # datacenters

-govc ls /datacenter/datastore/
+govc ls /Datacenter/datastore/

-govc ls /datacenter/network/
+govc ls /Datacenter/network/

-govc ls /datacenter/vm/templates/
+govc ls /Datacenter/vm/templates/

-Debug Logging
+Debug logging

 env: